weo-media/bookmarklets/README.md

 #### search analysis A
 Part 1.
 From a WEO client's page, this will search google based on the main competitive key phrase.
 It will also show 100 results instead of default 10.
 #### search analysis B
 Part 2.
-On the google results page, this will add the rank number to the result. (not sure how well this works.)
+On the google results page, this will add the rank number to the result and scroll the client's listing into view if it can be found on the page.
 #### seo-analysis
 Ported from Nick tools.
 This will highlight the h tags (h1, h2...), the images, and also have links to the edit title and edit description page.